orditeck/2ndbrain/Blog/Unlock your inner peace -  an introduction to mindfulness mindfulness.md

 Many successful people have credited mindfulness with helping them achieve their goals.
 Steve Jobs, for example, was a practitioner of Zen meditation and mindfulness, which he said helped him to stay focused and creative.

+Remember, mindfulness is a journey, not a destination.
+Be patient with yourself, and embrace the process.

 > The only way to make sense out of change is to plunge into it, move with it, and join the dance.
 > <sub>- Alan Watts</sub>

 For me, this quote speaks to the power of mindfulness in helping us to be present in the moment, to embrace change, and to live life to the fullest.

-In conclusion, mindfulness is a simple but powerful practice that can change your life for the better.
-It has helped me to be more present, less stressed, and more aware of my own thoughts and feelings.
-And I know from personal experience and from research that it can do the same for anyone who is willing to give it a try.
-So why not join the dance and see where mindfulness can take you?
+Remember, mindfulness is a journey, not a destination.
+Be patient with yourself, and embrace the process.
+Give it a try, my friend, and let's continue this journey together.